Wood Lake

 WOOD LAKE CAMPSITES:

-Campsite 1 (#2195): Located on island on east side of south bay
+Campsite 1 (#2195): Located on island on east side of south bay.
+Not shown on some maps

 Campsite 2 (#1149): On southwest shore of south bay of lake

-Campsite 4 (#1151): Campsite in north bay on south shore just east of Hula Lake portage
+Campsite 4 (#1151): Campsite in north bay on south shore,1/2 mile southeast of the Hula Lake portage

 Wood Lake is a sizeable shallow lake that is the home of BWCA Entry Point #26.
 The portage to the entry point parking lot extends south from the southern tip of the lake.
 You won't find much solitude on this busy lake.